Glossary

 ABLEnow is the national, direct-sold ABLE savings program offered by the Commonwealth of Virginia.

-Pay for qualified disability expenses with the ABLEnow Card, a debit card available to all account owners at no additional cost.
+Pay for qualified disability expenses with the ABLEnow Card, a secure, notched debit card available to account owners who are enrolled in the Checking Account option.

 The ABLEnow Account Owner is the Eligible Individual with a disability (also called the Designated Beneficiary).